 By 1291, the Crusades were at an end and the crusading soldiers abandoned the area and returned home.

 After conquering Jerusalem in 1099, an army was established to keep control of the city.
 This lead to the establishment of numerous military orders.
-These were a kind of association, group representation or affiliation to a particular leader, king or cause; though all orders served the Christian (Catholic) Church in Rome.
+These were a kind of association, group representation or affiliation to a particular leader, queen or cause; though all orders served the Christian (Catholic) Church in Rome.

 The Age of Chivalry ebbed after several Crusades, in which Jerusalem was won and lost, and its focus was shifted toward vain and selfish pursuits.
 This lead to the fighting of great wars-mostly between England and France – due to bickering among royal houses and noble families of different nations.
 As these high-ranking sides fought, the class divisions grew deeper and the poor were further exploited in order to support the rich.
 Nobles weren't the only ones shifting to less ethical behavior.
 Knights began fighting for the love of a woman or, if she was married, for another man's wife and all his possessions.